 The future of solar energy doesn’t lie in the current, standard-sized solar panels.
 Today, the market demands inexpensive panels in non-standard colours and sizes.
 There is also a healthy market for flexible and semi-transparent films, which can be cost-effectively integrated into a variety of products.
 Do you see opportunities in manufacturing solar panels to customer specifications?
 Or in the processing of the latest generation of solar cells in semi-finished products?
-To innovate, you will need not only knowledge of equipment or materials, but also of thin film-film PV technology.
+To innovate, you will need not only knowledge of equipment or materials, but also of thin-film PV technology.

 Solliance can provide you with the required knowledge of thin-film PV technology.
 We have expert knowledge, down to the micro level, of thin-film PV technology, covering the entire production chain – from raw materials to finished product.
 We have various machines set up for pilot production in our building in Eindhoven, which can add value to your company.
 We can help you to innovate by testing and evaluating your processes together with your company, and adapting them where necessary.
 We also have the equipment needed to test materials, separately, or in relation to other materials.
 Finally, we also offer support in conducting feasibility studies or cost calculations.